16 Types of Blackbirds in the United States! (ID Guide)

 Press PLAY above to hear a Bullock’s Oriole singing!

 There is a lot of individual variation with the songs of Bullock’s Orioles.
-But in general, listen for clear, flutelike whistles that are around 3 seconds long and often interspersed with rattles.
+But in general, listen for a clear, flutelike whistle that lasts around 3 seconds long and is often interspersed with rattles.